csush/compare-toxicity/README.md

 **Running Demo:**

 Demo introduction:
-Demo inlcudes aotumatically extract newest 2000 comments from Reddit and 2000 comments under the topic of Arsenal in facebook and gunners in Reddit.
+Demo aotumatically extracts newest 2000 comments from Reddit and 2000 comments under the topic of Arsenal in facebook and gunners in Reddit.
 Then the sentiments analysis model will kick in to achieve data preprocessing and analysis for each set of comments.
 Finally the pie chat and histogram of these two datasets will be plotted.

 *recommended environment: Python 2.7 qtconsole*
 ```sh